Calendar ageing dominates electric vehicle battery degradation when stationary

 - Fast and efficient ways of obtaining investment for the energy storage market

-- Humanity in data
+- Energy systems engineering putting humanity in data

 - Battery leasing – baking in problems or better care of resources?